• Skip to main content

 • 1 cup lightly crushed pretzel snack

-Saltine Crackers: This is the base of the candy.
-Use any saltines crackers.
-Ritz crackers, graham crackers or any other crackers will work.
+• Saltine Crackers: This is the base of the candy.
+Use any saltine crackers.
+Ritz crackers, graham crackers, or any other crackers will work.

-Brown Sugar: To get richer toffee tastes recommend you use dark brown sugar.
+• Brown Sugar: for a richer toffee taste, use dark brown sugar.

-Chocolate: can use dark chocolate bark, melt it in microwave and pour it over toffee mix.
-Or use semi sweet or dark chocolate chips.
+• Chocolate: use dark chocolate bark, melt it in the microwave, and pour it over the toffee mix.
+Or use semi-sweet or dark chocolate chips.

-Toppings: you can use any topping of your choice.
+• Toppings: use any topping of your choice.

 how to make Christmas crack in baking pan with step by step picture collage

-Christmas crack is so easy to make and easy to customize.
+Christmas crack is so easy to make and easy to customize depending on what you like as your topping.

 Here are some variations to make –

-1. Crackers – use Ritz crackers, graham crackers or any other saltine crackers.
+1. Use different crackers – use Ritz crackers, graham crackers, or any other saltine crackers.

-2. Instead of toffee layer you can use peanut butter.
+2. Instead of a toffee layer, you can use peanut butter.

-3. Use any type of chocolate- white chocolate or sweet milk chocolate or dark chocolate.
+3. Use any type of chocolate– white chocolate sweet milk chocolate or dark chocolate.

-4. Toppings can be changes according to your preference.
+4. Toppings can be changed according to your preference.
 Depending on your mood and upcoming holiday use different toppings.
 Nuts, sprinkles, chocolate chips, chocolate drizzle, crushed OREO.

-1. Use aluminium foil or parchment paper to line baking pan.
-It makes easy to get the crack out from the pan(it’s too hard to work with toffee that gets stuck to pan).
+1. Use aluminum foil or parchment paper to line the baking pan.
+It makes it easy to get the crack out of the pan(it’s too hard to work with toffee that gets stuck to the pan).
 Easy to clean up too.

-2. It’s best to use candy thermometer while making toffee.
-Wait until thermometer reading is 270° to 290°.
+2. It’s recommended to use a candy thermometer while making toffee.
+Wait until the thermometer reading is 270° to 290°.
 Then pour it on saltines.
-If you do not have thermometer, bring butter brown sugar to boil oven, and cook on medium heat for 3 minutes.
+If you do not have a thermometer, bring butter and brown sugar to a boil oven, and cook on medium heat for 3 minutes.

-3. You’ll want the toffee to sit for 1 minute before adding in melted chocolate or choco chips.
-Chocolate should be added while toffee is still warm.
-Chocolate layer may split if toffee is not warm.
+3. You’ll want the toffee to sit for 1 minute before adding in melted chocolate or chocolate chips.
+Chocolate should be added while the toffee is still warm.
+The chocolate layer may split if the toffee is not warm.

-5. Your oven temperature matter with chocolate.
-If oven is too hot the chocolate chips will seize, it won’t melt but burn.
+5. Your oven temperature matters with chocolate.
+If the oven is too hot the chocolate chips will seize, they won’t melt but burn.

 6. Be gentle while spreading chocolate.
 You do not want to shift the crackers while spreading.